UnknownSilentWarrior/Effective-Java/8_README_METHOD.md

 		...
 	}
 ```
-Attack.
+First Attack.
 Because the client keep a copy (pointer) of the parameter, it can always change it after the constructor.
 ```java
 	Date start = new Date();
 	Date end = new Date();